ahmetsenturk/masters-thesis/content/evaluation.typ

 )
 ]

+Log data reinforce this impression: the time to complete the preference setup was observed to be higher than expected (expexted 1 minute, average > 4 minutes).

 === Qualitative Results
 Qualitative results discuss the results of the open-ended questions.
 Considering the small number of interviewees, the answers manually analysed.
-The results complement the quantitative results an yield themes that align with the numeric trends:
+The results complement the quantitative results and yield themes that align with the numeric trends:
 \
 #text("Adjustability was beyond expectations.", weight: "bold") Five of seven participants mentioned that they were expecting to setup less than what's currently provided—e.g., #text("“...wasn't expecting much control”", style: "italic") (P5).
 \
 #text("Terminology confusion.", weight: "bold") Five of seven participants struggled with at least one label—most often alternative—e.g., #text("“Alternative wasn't too clear, I would need to try it a bit to understand what it means.”", style: "italic") (P2), #text("“The dimensions were unclear by name, still not sure what some of them actually means, and how different they are in action”", style: "italic") (P7).

+== Findings

-The qualitative insights clarify low usability scores: students appreciated the concept of customisation but found the current terminology unintuitive.
+Taken together, qualitative and quantitative results indicate high satisfaction with the outcome of personalisation but reveal friction in the configuration process.
+While quantitative results show that ease of understanding the settings lagged behind (M = 3.4), the qualitative insights clarify low usability score: students appreciated the concept of customisation but found the current terminology unintuitive.
 Their positive remarks regarding alignment and utility validate the elevated satisfaction scores, reinforcing the argument for preference-driven personalization after the user interface is optimised.

 #TODO[
+  We might reference the pair-wise preference elicitation techniques here.
+]

-  == Findings
+== Design Iterations Informed by Findings

-  Interpret the results and conclude interesting findings ]
+The initial mockup used in the study was not sufficiently intuitive, and terminology contributed to misunderstandings.
+The first version is shown in @preference-v1.

+#outlined-figure(
+  "../figures/preference-component/preference_v1.png",
+  caption: [First version of the feedback preferences setup mockup.
+It provides the segmented button components to allow students to select the feedback style on three dimensions (i) follow-up vs summary, (ii) alternative vs standard, and (iii) brief vs detailed).],
+  width: 100%,
+  stroke: 0.5pt + black,
+  radius: 3pt
+) <preference-v1>

+In response, we introduced a clearer entry point with a dedicated setup button (see @preference-v2_1) that opens an onboarding modal.

+#TODO[
+  We might reference the pair-wise preference elicitation techniques here.
+]

+#outlined-figure(
+  "../figures/preference-component/preference_v2_1.png",
+  caption: [Initial screen of the second version of the feedback preferences setup mockup.
+Students welcomed with a setup button.],
+  width: 100%,
+  stroke: 0.5pt + black,
+  radius: 3pt
+) <preference-v2_1>

+The onboarding wizard is the biggest change we introduced comparing to the first version, which works a "guided tour" for students to understand the each dimension of the preference configuration (see @preference-v2_2).
+After setting up their preferences, students are shown the final screen with the selected preferences (see @preference-v2_4) which is a summary of the preferences they have set reusing the same design with the first version.

+#outlined-figure(
+  "../figures/preference-component/preference_v2_2.png",
+  caption: [Onboarding modal of the second version of the feedback preferences setup mockup.
+Students are guided through the setup process with a step-by-step wizard, where they can see examples of the different feedback styles on each step.],
+  width: 100%,
+  stroke: 0.5pt + black,
+  radius: 3pt
+) <preference-v2_2>

+We also iterated over the feedback preferences dimensions to make them more intuitive.
+Even though we introduced the onboarding wizard, some dimensions were still not clear with examples.
+Therefore, we have reduced the number of dimensions from three, by removing follow-up vs summary and alternative vs standard and adding a new dimension on feedback style, to two and made them more intuitive.

+#outlined-figure(
+  "../figures/preference-component/preference_v2_4.png",
+  caption: [Final screen of the second version of the feedback preferences setup mockup.
+Students can see the selected preferences and update them.
+The preference dimensions are also updated to make them more intuitive.],
+  width: 100%,
+  stroke: 0.5pt + black,
+  radius: 3pt
+) <preference-v2_4>

 == Discussion
-#TODO[
-  Discuss the findings in more detail and also review possible disadvantages that you found ]
-Observing that the students mostly satisfied with the personalised feedback, we think that the system is a success.
-However, we need to improve the configuration process to make it more intuitive and user-friendly.

-Interpreting the results in more detail, we thought that the configuration process needed a rework.
-Easier terminology and a more intuitive interface would help students to configure the preferences more easily.
+The results indicate that personalized feedback is perceived as both aligned with user preferences and of high quality, whereas first-time configuration imposes a noticeable cognitive cost.
+The design changes target precisely this pain point.
+Clearer labels, example-based onboarding, and progressive disclosure are expected to reduce configuration time and increase comprehension without reducing perceived control.

 == Limitations
-#TODO[
-  Describe limitations and threats to validity of your evaluation, e.g. reliability, generalizability, selection bias, researcher bias
-]
-- Students only from masters programs, also
-- Small student sample
-- Exercise type: text only
-- Interview environment
--
+Generalizability is limited by the small, homogeneous sample drawn from a single institution and restricted to master's students.
+The task domain focused on a single, text-only machine-learning exercise; outcomes may differ for code-centric, mathematical, or multimodal tasks.
+Construct validity may be affected by reliance on self-reported Likert items and by the absence of blinded comparisons.
+Procedure effects are possible due to the think-aloud protocol and researcher presence, as well as learning effects between default and personalized submissions.